Jisuanke/CodeMirror-Record/README.md

 ![CodeMirror-Record](https://repository-images.githubusercontent.com/185612280/91c64600-d0e5-11ea-8ed4-7fbaff9271a8)

 It is a project for recording and playing back activities in the CodeMirror editor and the surrounding environment.
-You can experience this project on the [online demo page](http://codemirror-record.haoranyu.com/demo/).
+You can try this project on the [online demo page](http://codemirror-record.haoranyu.com/demo/).

 ## Local Demo